Improving TabPFN's Synthetic Data Generation by Integrating Causal Structure: Experimental Design

 To assess robustness across different data availability scenarios, we test multiple training sizes $N \in \{20, 50, 100, 200, 500\}$\footnote{$N$ denotes the number of samples provided to TabPFN as in-context learning data.} with \num{100} resampling iterations per configuration.
 We strictly separate training and test data by creating fixed test sets of \num{2000} samples for each dataset.
 For the \gls{csm} and \gls{sgl}, we generate \num{6000} samples total, select test samples once using a fixed random seed, and sample training data from the remaining \num{4000} samples.
 For CSuite benchmarks, we use the predefined test sets and sample training data from the remaining pool.

 To study the susceptibility of TabPFN-based data generation to the input ordering, we evaluate three column orderings: \emph{original ordering} (as provided in the dataset, or a random permutation if it coincides with topological or reverse topological), \emph{topological ordering} (parents before children), and \emph{reverse topological ordering} (children before parents), which maximizes causal violations, illustrating a potential worst-case scenario.
+We use the original ordering as the default-use baseline, since it reflects how the model is typically applied without causal knowledge, and verify its robustness to random column permutations in \Cref{sec:appendix_random_order}.

-For \gls{cpdag}-based generation, we test both \emph{discovered} \glspl{cpdag}, learned from the training data via the order-independent \gls{pc}-stable algorithm ($\alpha=0.05$)~\citep{colombo2014order}, and \emph{minimal} \glspl{cpdag}, constructed by orienting only the V-structures from the true \gls{dag} while leaving other edges undirected.
+For \gls{pdag}-based generation, we consider two settings: a realistic one, where \glspl{cpdag} are \emph{discovered} from the training data via the order-independent \gls{pc}-stable algorithm ($\alpha=0.05$)~\citep{colombo2014order}; and an ablation with full prior knowledge, the \gls{opdag}, which orients only the edges into the colliders of the true \gls{dag} and leaves the other edges undirected.
+The latter applies no further orientation rules (e.g., Meek's rules~\citep{meek1995causal}), so in general it is not a \gls{cpdag}.
 For the custom \gls{scm}, we apply the Fisher--Z conditional independence test to assess edge dependencies within the \gls{pc} algorithm.
-For CSuite datasets with categorical or mixed-type variables, we use a hybrid strategy: \gls{kci} test for continuous pairs, $G^2$ test for discrete pairs, and $k$-Nearest Neighbors Conditional Mutual Information (k\text{-}NN\ CMI) ($k=5$, \num{500} permutations) for mixed pairs.
+For CSuite datasets with categorical or mixed-type variables, we use a hybrid strategy: \gls{kci} test for continuous pairs, $G^2$ test for discrete pairs, and $k$-Nearest Neighbors Conditional Mutual Information ($k=5$, \num{500} permutations) for mixed pairs.
 For all strategies, we generate synthetic datasets of the same size as the test sets and evaluate them using \gls{cmd}, \gls{kmtvd}, and \gls{nnaa}.